KaveriBridge/NIOS_10th/Social/ch12-agriculture-in-india.md

 |              | - Haryana                                                                                                    |
 |              | - Maharashtra                                                                                                |

+# Oil seeds
+* India has the largest area and production of oilseeds in the world.
+* Oil extracted from oilseeds not only forms an important item of our diet but also serves as raw material for the manufacturing of hydrogenated oils, paints, varnishes, soaps, lubricants etc.
+* Oil-cake (the residue after the oil is extracted from the oilseeds) forms an important cattle feed and manure.

 ## Groundnut - The most important oilseed of India
 | Aspect                       | Description                                                                                           |
 |------------------------------|-------------------------------------------------------------------------------------------------------|